-There are probably as many ways to undermine a company as there are different types of enterprises, but we know of five sure-fire ways to put your shop out of business.
+There are probably as many ways to undermine a company as there are different types of enterprises, but we know of seven sure-fire ways to put your shop out of business.
 They’re habits that are easy to fall into but, if you catch them soon enough, you can still implement successful business strategies to keep the doors open and make your shop profitable.

 Once your shop is up and running, you can’t rely on your gut to grow the business.
 Successful business strategies use real numbers.
 You should always be aware of the things that affect your bottom line.

 - Paying yourself—pay yourself an actual salary rather than taking what’s left over so you’ll have a better idea of what’s extra at the end of the month.

 - Controlling overhead—know everything you spend money on and streamline where you can so overhead doesn’t drain profits.